Abhishaike/HyperProtoNetReproduce/README.md

 The primary benchmarks of the paper are the following:
 1. Benchmarking hypersphere prototype classification on ImageNet-200 with a variety of output-dimensions.
 2. Benchmarking hypersphere prototype classification on CIFAR-100 with a variety of output-dimensions.
-3. Benchmarking hypersphere prototype regression on OmniArt with two output dimensions
+3. Benchmarking hypersphere prototype regression on OmniArt with one output dimension.
 4. Benchmarking hypersphere prototype joint regression/classification on OmniArt with a variety of task weights.
 5. Benchmarking hypersphere prototype classification on low-sample problems using CUB-200.
 6. Benchmarking hypersphere prototype classification on ImageNet-200 and CIFAR-100 using privileged information to place the prototypes.